Why should I transfer my stocks and shares Isa?

 However, it's possible that your new provider will agree to cover these charges for you, so get haggling.
 It's not uncommon for providers to cover hundreds of pounds' worth of exit fees as an incentive to use their service.

-Furthermore, some fund supermarkets have scrapped their exit fees such as Hargreaves Lansdown, Interactive Investor and Fidelity.
+Furthermore, some investment platforms have scrapped their exit fees such as Hargreaves Lansdown, Interactive Investor and Fidelity.

 Find out more: investment platform fees and charges